jmreicha/autosnap/README.md

 ###TODO

-* Error checking
-* Logging
+- [ ] Improve error checking and handling
+- [ ] Improve logging
-* Ability to create AMI from snapshot
+- [ ] Ability to create AMI from snapshot
+- [ ] Add tests and test framework

 ###License